HeyAdin/100xdevs-practice/week-3/class-3.1/Readme.md

 app.use(); this is used when we need a middleware in every routes suppose their is another check is heart health checkup there also i will need user authentication so i can use that user check middleware in app.use

+global catches help us to give better message to client it takes 4 inputs app.use((err,req,res,next)=>res.send("Something is wrong")) this will keeps our error data safe and will send the text that is given we can log our error in our side